seregazhuk/seregazhuk.github.io_old/_posts/2017-07-11-singleton.md

 };
 {% endhighlight %}

 Method `reset()` simply overrides the current state of the Singleton, so we can start from scratch.
-Then in our tests we can use `setUp` method to `reset` Singleton's state before each test:
+Then in our tests, we can use `setUp` method to `reset` Singleton's state before each test:

 {% highlight php %}
 <?php

 class LoggerTest extends TestCase
 {
-    public function setUp()
+    protected function setUp()
     {
         Logger::reset();

         parent::setUp();
     }